Folegandros / Φολέγανδρος

 I stayed at the Evgenia guesthouse.

 It bills itself as a domatia — that's the traditional term, "rooms (for rent)".

 It's in the main town, with the traditional name of Hora, which is Χώρα in Greek.
 Some times that's transcribed as "Chora", which then needs an explanation that the Greek "Χ" is pronounced like the Scottish loch or German Bach.
 That seems to prefer a Latin transcription that would be familiar to someone who studied Ancient Greek at an English boys' school in the early 20th century.
-Or simply spell it "Hora" which any English speaker should pronounce pretty close to how the locals say it.
+Or you can simply spell it "Hora" as the Greeks usually do, which any English speaker should pronounce pretty close to how the locals say it.

 Evgenia is in a great location.
 It's very close to the bus station with transport to and from the port.